Gullimama/bojr/README.md

 Run the DevSpaces debugger on the ExtractArchive.java file in the test folder.
 ```

-When creating a new archive, by attempting to write to a read-only **destination** folder (*note that you may need to create this folder with appropriate permissions in order to reproduce this issue*), you hit a "java.io.IOException: Permission denied" exception.
+When creating a new archive, by attempting to write to a read-only **destination** folder, you'll hit a "java.io.IOException: Permission denied" exception.
 This is because there are no *write* permissions for the **destination** folder.

 However, relying on low level IO exceptions to catch bad inputs is not good practice.